Unusual Options Activity Insight: Wells Fargo | Benzinga

 Unusual Options Activity Insight: Wells Fargo

-Shares of Wells Fargo (NYSE:WFC) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $46.45.
+On Friday, shares of Wells Fargo (NYSE:WFC) saw unusual options activity.
+After the option alert, the stock price moved up to $48.74.

 Options are “bullish” when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are “bearish” when a call is sold at/near bid price or a put is bought at/near ask price.